ZhouChuanyou/manifem/README.md

 GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with this program.
+You should have received a copy of the GNU Lesser General Public License along with maniFEM.
 If not, see <https://www.gnu.org/licenses/>.